jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 associated ribosomes (D), ribsomes arranged in a circular fashion(E), ribosomes enclosed in a less electron dense inclusion in a granule (F).

-![Figure 5: Template matching in lamella imaged using the DeCo-Lace approach at fringe-free focus (A) Montage of Lamella\_\\textrm{FFF} 4 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron
+![Figure 5: Template matching in lamella imaged using the DeCo-LACE approach at fringe-free focus (A) Montage of Lamella\_\\textrm{FFF} 4 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron